 This is certainly possible.
 If you play classical repertoire, I will accompany you on piano.
 Do you like to play baroque music but you miss the continuo accompaniment?
 Then I can accompany you on harpsichord.
 My harpsichords are transposable from 415-440Hz, so almost anything is possible.

-At the end of each lesson season, I organize a recital evening for all my students.
+If there is enough interest, I organize a recital evening for all my students at the end of the year.
 Participation is not mandatory, but it is great fun.
 In addition, my experience is that in the run-up to the performance, students suddenly make a leap in their development.
 Another reason to invite friends and family to share what you have learned during the year.